joshuanallen/Air_Quality_Prediction/README.md

 ---
-# Segment One of Final Project
+# Segment 1 of Final Project

 ## Tasks Completed in Segment 1: